janavatter/gnn-sampling-study/README.md

 ### Reproducibility
 All experiments can be reproduced by using the parameters given by the spreadsheet in the directory `artifacts`.
 The requirements are listed in `requirements.txt`.
 Make sure you log in to WandB via ```wandb login``` before starting to run experiments.
-In order to log the results, one needs a Weights & Biases account.
 When first using W&B, you`ll need to authorize your device.
 For the GPU experiments, CUDA needs to be installed.

 ##
 A sample command to run an experiment is: